 Figure 4.15.3.2.10-1: Number of UEs and PDU Sessions per network slice notification procedure

 1. To subscribe or unsubscribe for the number of UEs or the number of PDU Sessions per network slice notification with the NSACF, the AF sends Nnef_EventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information) message to the NEF.
-The Event ID parameter defines the subscribed event ID, i.e. Number of Registered UEs or Number of Established PDU Sessions.
+The Event ID parameter defines the subscribed event ID, i.e. Number of Registered UEs, Number of Established PDU Sessions or both.
 The Event Filter parameter defines the S-NSSAI for which reporting is required.
-The Event Reporting information parameter defines the mode of reporting, i.e. threshold based reporting with included a threshold value or periodic reporting with included periodicity time interval.
+The Event Reporting information parameter defines the mode of reporting, i.e. threshold based reporting with included a threshold value or periodic reporting with included periodicity time interval.NOTE 1: It is possible that an AF subscribes to the network slice status reporting for both the "Number of Registered UEs" event and the "Number of Established PDU Sessions" event as part of a single Nnef_EventExposure_Subscribe Request.
+Then, the NEF creates two separate subscriptions from two separate NSACFs individually, if the subscription targets two different NSACFs (e.g. one holding the "Number of Registered UEs" event information and the other the "Number of Established PDU Sessions" event information).

+NOTE 2: Even if both events may be included in one single subscription request, it is not required that the two events share the same reporting requirements (e.g. reporting type, thresholds or periodicity requirements, target S-NSSAI, etc.).

+For the threshold based subscriptions, there are two types of thresholds:

+- Upper threshold: Each time the number of registered UEs or the number of established PDU Sessions exceeds the threshold, the notification is triggered.
+The notification is not triggered again when the number of registered UEs or the number of established PDU Sessions is still above the threshold, i.e. only when it exceeds the threshold again.

+- Lower threshold: Each time the number of registered UEs or the number of established PDU Sessions drops below the threshold, the notification is triggered.
+The notification is not triggered again when the number of registered UEs or the number of established PDU Sessions is still below the threshold, i.e. only when it drops below the threshold again.

+To avoid the potential fluctuations (i.e. crossing the threshold several times in a short timeframe), the Lower threshold is recommended to not be set to the same value as the Upper threshold.

 2. The NEF checks whether the AF is authorised for the requested subscription.
 If authorised, the NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI.
 The NEF forwards the request to the NSACF with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information).

 Editor's note: It is FFS the NSACF responsible for an S-NSSAI to invoke the current number of UEs or PDU Sessions from all NSACFs which are currently handling the NSAC of the S-NSSAI if the NSAC is controlled by several different NSACFs.